prichey/prestonrichey.com/src/pages/blog/pitchfork-proxies-jet/index.md

   <zoom-image src='shine-on.jpg' zoomSrc='shine-on-zoom.jpg'></zoom-image>
 </div>

 I knew so because I knew Pitchfork had not given *Shine On* a 10 rating, but rather, [in]famously, a 0.
-The review had become a bit of a meme, harkening back to <a target="_blank" href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">link-trolling</a> popular around 2006.
-Alongside the 0.0 review of *Shine On*, in place of any explanation, is an embedded video of a chimpanzee peeing in its own mouth. <a target="_blank" href="https://pitchfork.com/reviews/albums/9464-shine-on/">Really</a>.
+The review had become a bit of a meme, reminiscent of <a target="_blank" href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">link-trolling</a> popular around that time.
+Alongside the 0.0 review of *Shine On*, in place of any explanation, was (and still is) an embedded video of a chimpanzee peeing in its own mouth. <a target="_blank" href="https://pitchfork.com/reviews/albums/9464-shine-on/">Really</a>.

 After doing a bit more poking around, I found a final clue to what had happened.
 Embedded in the spoofed data returned by Pitchfork's API was a field that looked like this: